aboutpc/Compression-for-LiDAR/README.md

 ## visualization
 The recovered result of demo can be visualized in the ipynb file, there are also many point cloud processing libraries and softwares optional to visualize the results.

+## measurements
+We use three main measurements to evaluate the performance of our method: PSNR,SSIM,RMSE.
+We choose skimage library for concrete implements.

 ## recovery
 The process of point cloud recovery during the training of model is illustrated: